Datafable/gbif-dataset-metrics/documentation/coordinates-bar.md

 ## Description

 The coordinates bar groups the occurrences of a dataset in categories based on the quality of the provided coordinates.
 This functionality is mainly based on the geospatial issues assigned by GBIF as part of its occurrence processing.
+It allows the user to assess fitness for use and the data publisher to discover coordinate issues.

 ![screenshot](../images/features/coordinates-bar-0debafd0-6c8a-11de-8225-b8a03c50a862.png)